TosinISOGUN/alx-system_engineering-devops/command_line_for_the_win/README.md

 ## Description
-This is a ALX Holberton School project which involves playinga pretty cool game to challenge on simple `Bash` skills.
+This is a ALX Holberton School project which involves playing a pretty cool game to challenge on simple `Bash` skills.

 ## Requirements
 - `A README.md` file, at the root of the folder of the project, is mandatory.